facebookincubator/submitit/README.md

 ## What is submitthem?

-Submitthem is a fork of [Submitit](https://github.com/facebookincubator/submitit).
+*Submitthem* is a fork of [*Submitit*](https://github.com/facebookincubator/submitit).

-Submitit is a lightweight tool for submitting Python functions for computation within a Slurm cluster.
+*Submitit* is a lightweight tool for submitting Python functions for computation within a Slurm cluster.
 It basically wraps submission and provide access to results, logs and more.

 [Slurm](https://slurm.schedmd.com/quickstart.html) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.

 PBS (Portable Batch System) is another popular job scheduler for high‑performance computing clusters, providing queuing, resource management and job control similar to Slurm.
-There are 2 implementations [PBS Pro](https://altair.com/pbs-professional/) and [OpenPBS](https://www.openpbs.org/).
+There are 2 main implementations [PBS Pro](https://altair.com/pbs-professional/) and [OpenPBS](https://www.openpbs.org/).

-Submitthem allows to switch seamlessly between executing on Slurm, PBS or locally.
+[*Submitit*](https://github.com/facebookincubator/submitit) seems unmaintained since 2021 and only supports Slurm.

+*Submitthem* extends *Submitit* by adding support for PBS Pro clusters while keeping all the original features of *Submitit*.

+*Submitthem* won’t be maintained as actively as *Submitit* was, but I will try to keep it working and fix bugs as they arise.
+I only have access to a PBS Pro cluster, so I can’t test Slurm-related features myself.
+If you want to contribute, feel free to open issues and pull requests!

 ### An example is worth a thousand words: performing an addition